rocket-pool/RPIPs/RPIPs/RPIP-29.md

 ## Motivation

-This RPIP allows the community to view available bounties, as well as check the status' of other current awards and past awards.
+This RPIP allows the community to view available bounties, as well as check the status of other current awards and past awards.

 ## Specification